krscott/fnmar/README.md

 ## Design Philosophy

-Although this project is intended to produce a finished product that I will actually use in my dev setup, I'm also using it as a platform to experiment with my personal `krs` C library.
-As such, it may be a bit over-engineered.
+Although this project is intended to produce a finished product that I will actually use in my dev setup, I'm also using it as a platform to test out my experimental xmacro-based `krs` C library.